Hamster Breeds – Behavioural Traits and Tips for Caring

 Housing and Care

-When it comes to housing, the larger it is, the better, as these hamsters will need space to play and exercise.
-At a minimum, the cage should be two feet long, one foot high, and one foot wide.
-Cage options are those with a wire top and plastic base or a plastic or glass aquarium.
-Ensure the bar spacing is narrow enough to keep your hamster from squeezing through them.
+For housing, bigger is always better.
+Chinese hamsters need space to play and get exercise.
+Their cage should be at least two feet long, one foot high, and one foot wide.
+Cages with a wire top and plastic base are good, or a plastic or glass tank.
+Make sure the bars are close enough together so your hamster can’t squeeze out.

-In terms of food, you can opt for commercial hamster food and occasionally supplement with fresh fruits and vegetables such as apples and carrots.
+For food, you can use commercial hamster food.
+Add fresh fruits and vegetables sometimes, like apples and carrots.

 3. Dwarf Roborovski Hamster